 Where was the People’s Court filmed?
 In Stamford, Connecticut.
 Click here to watch People’s Court online.

 From 1990 to April 2000, Brown served as a judge of the Shelby County Criminal Courts in Memphis, Tennessee.
 He eventually became director of the City of Memphis Public Defender’s Office.

 The Judge Joe Brown show is taped at Sunset Bronson Studios in Los Angeles, California (right next to Judge Judy’s studio!).

-Judge Show #4: Judge Joe Mathis
+Judge Show #4: Judge Greg Mathis

-After graduating from college in 1983, Judge Mathis joined the staff of Detroit City councilman Clyde Cleveland and continued to work as an advocate for equal justice with Reverend Jesse Jackson’s PUSH Excel.
+After graduating from college in 1983, Judge Mathis joined the staff of Detroit City Councilman Clyde Cleveland and continued to work as an advocate for equal justice with Reverend Jesse Jackson’s PUSH Excel.

 Judge Show #5: Hot Bench

 Hot Bench was actually created by Judge Judy.
 In this show, instead of just one judge deciding the case, there is a panel of three different judges.
 The original three panel of judges included Michael Corriero, Tanya Acker, and Patricia DiMango.

 Judge Faith made her national debut in 2014 – the producer for this show, Kathy Sapp, was also the producer for the longtime-running Judge Alex show.

 Judge Faith is an active attorney, used to be a Wall Street litigator and a criminal prosecutor in Manhattan, and has extensive knowledge of white-collar criminal cases.